gourlaysama/bcdiff/README.md

 Future versions may include, in no particular order:
  * proper testing.
 I do not feel like commiting loads of class files as test resources, so this will require compiling java/scala classes on the fly, or generating some with ASM, and then matching the output to an expected (textual?) output,
  * a better diff algorithm.
 The current one is somewhat similar to Myers' greedy algorithm, implementing the linear refinement would be nice,
- * better printing for some specialized instructions (e.g. `tableswitch` and `lookupswitch`),
  * being able to select a particular method to diff, or only methods that match a pattern, etc. instead of the whole thing,
  * show added/removed fields,
- * allow diffing directories (diff class files with the same names on both sides)
+ * allow diffing jar files the same way as directories,
- * maybe look into nailgun to get rid of that pesky JVM start overhead :-)
+ * look into nailgun to get rid of that pesky JVM start overhead :-)

 An idea, a suggestion, an issue?
 Please open an issue on GitHub or ring me on twitter ([@gourlaysama](https://twitter.com/gourlaysama)).